1038lab/ComfyUI-EdgeTTS/README.md

 ## Updates

+- V1.2.0 (2025-06-20) - Simplified voice display format, improved performance with lazy loading and caching, and reduced memory usage.
+For more information, please see the [update log](update.md#v120-2025620).

 - V1.1.0 (2025-01-24) - Added 19 new languages and 38 new voices, with more detailed characteristics for existing Chinese voices.
-For more information, please see the [update log](update.md).
+For more information, please see the [update log](update.md#v110-2025124).

 ## Features